-Recovery Drive (the USB version) or System Repair Disc (the CD/DVD version) is meant for those who do not have a bootable Windows 8 DVD - this is a common case as there is no DVD bundled with computers that have Windows 8 preinstalled (the OEM versions of Windows).
-It is strongly recommended to create the drive or disc before getting into trouble - if you cannot start Windows 8, you will be out of luck in repairing your PC.
+Recovery Drive (the USB version) or System Repair Disc (the CD/DVD version, only available in Windows 8) is meant for those who do not have a bootable Windows 8/8.1 DVD - this is a common case as there is no DVD bundled with computers that have Windows 8 or 8.1 preinstalled (the OEM versions of Windows).
+It is strongly recommended to create the drive or disc before getting into trouble - if you cannot start Windows 8 or 8.1, you might be out of luck in repairing your PC.

-First, make sure you have a blank CD/DVD or a USB drive with at least 256 MB (megabytes) of total disk space.
+First, make sure you have a blank CD/DVD (only in Windows 8) or a USB drive with at least 256 MB (megabytes) of total disk space.

 CD or DVD must really mean blank, because the program is not capable of overwriting rewritable media!
-You can blank a CD or DVD by opening Computer, right-clicking a CD/DVD writer in the list and selecting Erase this disc.
+You can blank a CD or DVD by opening Computer/This PC, right-clicking a CD/DVD writer in the list and selecting Erase this disc.

 USB drive can be a simple pen drive (stick) or a USB hard drive.
-Please bear in mind that this drive will be formatted and you will lose all files on it.
-Do make a backup of your important files first!
+Please note that this drive will be formatted and you will lose all files on it.
+Do make a backup copy of your important files first!

 To create the drive, open Settings Search with keyboard shortcut Windows key+W and type "recovery" into Search box.
 Click Create a recovery drive.